santoshN611/LLM-PLM-Hybrid-Project/README.md

 A hybrid pipeline combining large language models (LLMs) and pretrained language models (PLMs) for protein existence classification and post-translational modification (PTM) site counting.
 This repository automates data collection, embedding generation, model training, retrieval indexing, and end-to-end evaluation.

+This project was done for CSE 7850 at Georgia Institute of Technology in Spring 2025.

+Authors:
+* Santosh Nachimuthu
+* Saiyash Vishnubhatt

 ## 📁 Directory Structure

 ```bash